European Eating Disorders Review

 - Researchers, practitioners and trainees in clinical and health psychology, psychiatry, nursing, medicine (including General Practice), psychotherapy and counselling are invited to contribute and to read the journal regularly, by personal subscription or in their institution library.

 The EEDR is avaliable at a significant discount by becoming a Professional Network Member.
+If you'd like to subscribe, simply fill in this form and return it to email@example.com.

 You can visit the Wiley EEDR website where you will find information about the current edition, access basic information about papers in back issues, submit articles and order a sample copy.